Chukobyte/black-history/docs/timeline/reconstruction.md

 ---

 ### Convict Leasing (1860s)
-Black codes were reintroduced after the civil war.
-Many black people were often improvisioned for minor offenses.
+To fill the shortage of labor left after slavery was abolished, many states implemented the convict leasing system.
+Under this system, local and state governments leased mostly black men to private companies, plantations, and industries (e.g. railroads).
+Black codes were reintroduced after the civil war and many black people were often imprisoned for minor offenses.

 ---